thestackcollective/front-end-curriculum/lessons/module-2/old-workflow.md

 - [Article 3](https://thejunkland.com/blog/how-to-write-good-readme.html)
 - [Article 4](https://ponyfoo.com/articles/readme-driven-development)

-### Writing READMEs at Turing
+### Writing READMEs at TheStackCollective

-For your projects at Turing, your goal is to demonstrate to employers that you understand the purpose of a README.
+For your projects at TheStackCollective, your goal is to demonstrate to employers that you understand the purpose of a README.
 Your READMEs should be set up so employers can clone things down and use your application.
 Other things you might want to highlight would be a small reflection of your work, how you attacked the project, how you collaborated, etc. Remember, the goal is to really showcase your work!

-For your time at Turing, your README should have the following flow:
+For your time at TheStackCollective, your README should have the following flow:

 - _Abstract_ A sentence or two describing the project, with a link to the hosted version if applicable
 - _Install/Setup instructions_ How someone can clone down the project and run it locally